wmde/wikidata-wikibase-architecture/systems/Repository/03-Context_and_Scope.md

 **External Tools**

-External tools make use of any availible public entrypoint to interact with the data heald within a Repository.
+External tools make use of any available public entry-point to interact with the data held within a Repository.

 **Client**